-- 1. Describe and cite (using reliable population-based, state, and local data sources) the impact of falls within their state/region/tribe and how the proposed evidence-based falls prevention programs will address this impact?
-(1 point) - 2.
-Describe the gap between the current availability of their proposed falls prevention programs and the ideal situation where the programs are readily available.
-This should include a description of the current geographic/population reach of the proposed programs in their state/region/tribe and the extent to which a network exists for systematically delivering and sustaining these programs.
-(1 point) - 3.
+1. Describe and cite (using reliable population-based, state, and local data sources) the impact of falls within their state/region/tribe and how the proposed evidence-based falls prevention programs will address this impact?
+(1 point)

+2. Describe the gap in the current availability of their proposed falls prevention programs?
+This should include a description of the current delivery status of falls prevention programs by the applicant or by other organizations in the targeted geographic area, sustainability efforts, geographic/population reach of the proposed programs in their state/region/tribe, the extent to which a network exists for systematically delivering and sustaining these programs and why the organization is well positioned to fill the existing gap.
+(3 points)

 Include a Project Map (as an appendix) of their state/region/tribe that shows where proposed program(s) is already being offered (if applicable) and which areas are being selected for this project, along with relevant local/state/national data to support why they are targeting these areas?
 (1 point)